COMPOUNDING PHARMACIES AND LETHAL INJECTION

-On November 18, 2013, Congress passed the Drug Quality and Security Act, which is expected to be signed into law by President Obama.
+On November 18, 2013, Congress passed the Drug Quality and Security Act.
+President Obama signed the bill into law on November 27th.
 The act allows large-scale compounding pharmacies to register as "outsourcing facilities," which will be subject to FDA regulations.
 Compounders that do not register may still mix prescriptions for individual patients or produce limited quantities ahead of prescriptions without federal oversight.
 (New York Times, 11/18/13.)

 Compounding pharmacies in the United States may be accredited by the Pharmacy Compounding Accreditation Board, but accreditation is not required.
 The Board requires that accredited pharmacies use high-quality chemicals and equipment, give pharmacists and technicians regular training, test products for quality, and have an effective recall mechanism in place.
 Only about 180 pharmacies in the United States have received accreditation.